ashleymcnamara/STEM_Resources_For_Kids/README.md

 ## **Cool STEM Websites**

+[**Zooniverse:**](https://www.zooniverse.org/#/) The Zooniverse provides opportunities for people around the world to contribute to real discoveries in fields ranging from astronomy to zoology.
+Welcome to the largest online platform for collaborative volunteer research.

 [**LearnToMod:**](http://www.learntomod.com/) Online and interactive.
 Mod Minecraft in your browser.
 Tutorials and puzzles help you unlock badges and learn to code.

 [**Lego Mindstorms:**](http://www.lego.com/en-us/mindstorms/learn-to-program) Discover the magic of bringing your robot to life!
 Complete 25 cool missions in the free EV3 programming software.
 Make your robot do exactly what you want it to do!